Step 1Before you apply

 Provenance

-Identify how the owner acquired the object, the date of acquisition by the owner, and other information relating to provenance, including the object’s purchase price paid by the owner, if applicable.
+Identify how the donor/vendor acquired the object (source and method of acquisition), the date of acquisition by the donor/vendor, and other information relating to provenance, including the object’s purchase price paid by the donor/vendor, if applicable.
 Indicate any price adjustment arrangement, if applicable.

 For cultural property such as mineral specimens, palaeontological specimens, and archeological objects, in addition to provenance the applicant must provide information about the origin of the object, such as geographical, regional, or community source, or other significant information about the origin of the object.